-The objectives of this program are to give comprehensive knowledge to the students in concepts, tools and issues of project management and preparing them through its degree programme with 139 credits to practice the project management applications including process, tools and techniques and control of organizational systems in the public, private and non-governmental organizations.
+The objectives of this program are to give comprehensive knowledge to the students in concepts, tools and issues of project management and preparing them through its degree programme to practice the project management applications including process, tools and techniques and control of organizational systems in the public, private and non-governmental organizations.
 Further, this programme provides students with an opportunity to engage with industry/organization and community practitioners through field visits, guest lectures and community and industry-led research projects and case studies.
-The programme delivery will achieve this through various established teaching and learning approaches, including a blend of experiential learning, group work, interactive presentations, project-based casework and assessments.
-In addition, students will have the opportunity for internship training in project-based organizations to practice what they have learnt in the degree programme.
+The DPM facilitate graduates to obtain potential employment opportunities in public, private and non-government organizations.
+The PM graduates can, in addition to common employment opportunities for graduates, be best suitable for specific positions such as project lead, project officer, project assistant, project field officer, programme assistant, monitoring and evaluation officer, project team leader, etc. with the acquired academic competencies and soft skills.